nnirror/facet/README.md

 - **bitshift** ( _shift_ = 16 )
 	- performs a bitwise rotation on the elements of the FacetPattern object’s data array by shift bits.
 	- `shift` is an optional parameter that specifies the number of bits to rotate.
 It defaults to 16 if not provided.
 The value of shift is converted to a non-negative integer and taken modulo 32 before being used.
-	- The function first scales the values in the data array to a range of 0 to 1000000 and rounds them to integers.
+	- The method first scales the values in the data array to a range of 0 to 1000000 and rounds them to integers.
 It then performs a bitwise rotation on each element using a combination of the left shift (<<) and right shift (>>>) operators.
 Finally, it restores the original scale of the data.
 	- example:
 		- `$('example').sine(1000,n2).bitshift(16).play(); // rotates the bits of a 1000Hz sine wave by 16 positions`
 ---